 The warmth of cardamom and nutmeg escalates these classic delights from ordinary to extraordinary.
 Carry them through the seasons with a diverse set of cookie cutters, from gingerbread men to Valentine hearts.

 2½ cups + 2 tbsp my Basic Gluten-Free Flour Mix or Authentic Foods GF Classical Blend, plus additional for rolling

 ⅝ tsp xanthan gum

-Preheat oven to 350° F with racks in upper and lower thirds.
-Line two baking sheets with parchment paper.
+4. Preheat oven to 350° F. Line 2 baking sheets with parchment paper.

-Bake 10 minutes, or until the cookies are golden.
-Let cool for 5 minutes on baking sheets, before transferring the cookies to a wire rack to cool completely.
+6. Bake cookies in center of oven for 10 minutes, or until lightly golden.
+Let cool on baking sheet for 10 minutes before transferring to a wire rack to cool completely.

-Allergy-Friendly Gingerbread Trees with Lemon Icing © 2013 by Cybele Pascal
+Allergy-Friendly Sugar ‘n Spice Cookies © 2013 by Cybele Pascal